CryptoMitch/MyCodingJourney/README.md

   - **Course:** Building an Ethereum Blockchain App: 1 Introduction to Blockchain (LinkedIn)
     - **Key Concepts:** Basics of blockchain technology and Ethereum.

+## April 2022
+  - **Experience:** Design Website for AlpineX a Web3 Company.
+  - **Experience:** Developed a metaverse strategy for clients, ensuring that their digital assets were properly integrated into the metaverse and that they could be used seamlessly by players.

 ## Mar 2022
   - **Course:** Non-Fungible Course: Introduction to NFTs (Inevitable Future Institute)
     - **Key Concepts:** Introduction to Non-Fungible Tokens (NFTs) and their applications.